zchee/golang-wiki/CodeReviewComments.md

 ```go
 func (n *Node) Parent1() *Node
 func (n *Node) Parent2() (*Node, error)
 ```

-On the other hand, if a function returns two or three parameters of the same type, or if the meaning of a result isn't clear from context, adding names may be useful.
-For example:
+On the other hand, if a function returns two or three parameters of the same type, or if the meaning of a result isn't clear from context, adding names may be useful in some contexts.
+Don't name result parameters just to avoid declaring a var inside the function; that trades off a minor implementation brevity at the cost of unnecessary API verbosity.

 ```go
 func (f *Foo) Location() (float64, float64, error)